…to my website.

-When not writing, I edit.
-When not editing, I take photographs.
-Writing, editing, and photography take up most of my time.
+When not writing, I take photographs.
+Writing and photography take up most of my time.
 The bits in between are filled with travel and reading.

 My background is in zoology.
 In 2009, after a long career in museums and universities, I left collections management and lecturing to move to the Atherton Tablelands in Queensland’s Wet Tropics.
-For the past twelve years, I have lived in a busy little farming town set among the rainforests and volcanic scenery of the Far North.
+For the past fourteen years, I have been living in a busy little farming town set among the rainforests and volcanic scenery of the Far North.

-A deep interest in nature has taken me around Australia from Lake Eyre to Lake Ord, and from the Oodnadatta Track to Iron Range.
+A deep interest in nature has taken me around Australia from Lake Eyre to Lake Argyle, and from the Oodnadatta Track to Iron Range.
 I have also visited the Falkland Islands, Chile, Uganda, Romania, and Papua New Guinea in search of rare wildlife and spectacular vistas.
-While international travel is still off the schedule, I am focusing my words and my camera on tropical Queensland.
+Right now, I am focusing my words and my camera on tropical Queensland.

 Follow me on Medium at A Snail’s Eye View